 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

-David Blake is an associate professor in the Department of Biology at Fort Lewis College.
-He joined the college in 2009.
-Dr. Blake’s research focuses on the cellular events in pulmonary macrophages and epithelial cells that initiate immunological changes using human and mouse models.
+Dr. Blake joined the college in 2009.
+His research focuses on the cellular events in pulmonary macrophages and epithelial cells that initiate immunological changes using human and mouse models.
 He studies numerous cell biology topics including how inhaled environmental toxins and particulates alter the antioxidant/oxidative balance in the lung to the effectiveness of sattabacin against the Varicella Zoster Virus infection in human fibroblast cells.

 He advises Fort Lewis student researchers under the National Institute of General Medical Sciences-Maximizing Access to Research Careers (MARC) U-STAR program.
 Dr. Blake has taught an environmental health and disease course in Costa Rica through the University Studies Abroad Consortium.
 Prior to joining Fort Lewis, Dr. Blake was a postdoctoral fellow at Johns Hopkins University, where he researched the role of Nrf2 in Chronic Obstructive Pulmonary Disease (COPD).

 Dr. Blake is the recipient of the FLC Skyhawk Award (2012 and 2016) and the Health and Environmental Sciences Institute Immunotoxicology Young Investigator Travel Award (2012).

 “Synthesis and characterization of novel caffeic acid derivatives against Paenibacillus larvae.”
 Journal of Invertebrate Pathology.
 2019.